 In the St William, Berkeley Group's Environmental Impact Assessment section 11.1 - Wind microclimate.
 Fig 11.1 the modelling image data does not show any data relating to the east side into the site i.e. residents of Cliff road and Marine Gate.
 This falls short and is worrying for residents of this area as it suggests that the wind impact here may be more severe.

-Berkeley's proposed development of dense blocks will be crowded onto a 2 hectare site, with tall towers blocking sunlight and daylight between buildings, and offering little recreational space.
+Berkeley's proposed development of dense blocks will be crowded onto a 2 hectare site, with tall towers blocking sunlight and daylight between buildings, rendering any planned recreational space dark, windy and unfit for use.

-The flats proposed, even if so-called 'affordable' homes are included, are likely to be unaffordable for people on average incomes in the area.
+The flats proposed, even if the so-called 'affordable' homes are included (80% market rents or shared ownership schemes), are likely to be unaffordable for people on average incomes in the area.

 Average household incomes: